lsandini/cgmsim-site/docs/model/random.md

 !!! warning "Disclaimer"
     - There is no scientific indication that the movements of the Stars or Planets above, or the phase of the Moon have any direct impact on a living person's blood sugar variation.

-    - Including these variables in the model only adds a tiny variation over time, and some difficulty for the simulator user.
-Don't expect huge effects though!
+    - Including these variables in the model only adds a **tiny variation over time**, and some difficulty for the simulator user.

     ** This astronomical influence model could be replaced by any other calculation, and is mainly here as a fun factor!**